k0pak4/groupme-clj/UsageGuide.md

 ## Chats

+### get-chats
-* get-chats  -- Retrieves the authenticated user's direct message chats.
+Retrieves the authenticated user's direct message chats.

+__Parameters:__
+* token: your authentication token
+* _Optional_ per-page: the amount of results to return in a single request (defaults to 10)
+* _Optional_ page: the page number of results (defaults to 1)

+__Returns:__ A list of direct message chats you are currently in

+### get-direct-messages
-* get-direct-messages  --  Retrieves direct messages between two users.
+Retrieves direct messages between two users.

+__Parameters:__
+* token: your authentication token
+* other-user: the id of the user you are checking direct messages with
+* _Optional_ message-id: the index of which message to start getting results at
+* _Optional_ before?: Do you want messages before the id?
+If false, does messages since id

+__Returns:__ A list of direct messages between you and other-user

+### create-direct-message
-* create-direct-message  --  Create a direct message to another user
+Create a direct message to another user

+__Parameters:__
+* token: your authentication token
+* other-user: the id of the user you are sending a direct message to
+* text: the text of the message
+* _Optional_ attachments: A list of maps, where each map is an attachment.
+See the [GroupMe API](https://dev.groupme.com/docs/v3#direct_messages_create) for how to format each type of attachment

+__Returns:__ The created message

 ## Messages
 * get-messages  --  Retrieves messages in the specified group